-Fig. 1(c) shows some representative 32 images segmented by human subjects.
-Despite the low resolution, sufficient information remains for reliable segmentation (more than 80% of the segmented objects are correctly recognized), although any further decrease in resolution dramatically affects segmentation performance.
-Fig. 1(d) shows crops of some of the smallest objects correctly recognized when shown within the scene.
-Note that in isolation, the objects cannot be identified since the resolution is so low, hence the recognition of these objects within the scene is almost entirely based on context.
+Fig. 1c shows some representative 322 images segmented by human subjects.
+Despite the low resolution, sufficient information remains for reliable segmentation (more than 80 percent of the segmented objects are correctly recognized), although any further decrease in resolution dramatically affects segmentation performance.
+Fig. 1d shows crops of some of the smallest objects correctly recognized when shown within the scene.
+Note that, in isolation, the objects cannot be identified since the resolution is so low; hence, the recognition of these objects within the scene is almost entirely based on context.

-Clearly, not all visual tasks can be solved using such low resolution images.
-But the experiments in this section suggest that $32 \times 32$ color images are the minimum viable size for recognition tasks - the focus of the paper.
+Clearly, not all visual tasks can be solved using such low-resolution images.
+But, the experiments in this section suggest that 32×32 color images are the minimum viable size for recognition tasks-the focus of the paper.

-III.
-A Large dataset of $32 \times 32$ images
+3 A Large Data Set of 32 \times 32 Images